ZSR3004/Cell-Tracking/docs/STYLEGUIDE.md

 ### 2.3 Key Differences and When to Follow

+The main differences between the two style guides are that certain conventions are different.
+For example, PEP 8 recommends that coders use 4 spaces for indentation, but Google recommends that coders use 2 spaces for indentation.

+As PEP 8 is the official style guide for Python code, we will look there for references.
+If something doesn't make sense or we feel like the Google style guide is better in some regards (e.g. we decide we want to use 2 spaces rather than 4), we will discuss and decide which we'd like to follow.
+We will be explicit about what we decide in the following sections of the style guide.

 ### 2.4 Linting and Autoformatting

 Use Python Black to autoformat our code.
 For linting, we will use Pylint with default settings.